roseengineering/rffilter/README.md

 Generate a narrow-band filter using LC resonators top coupled by capacitors.
 The -expose option exposes the resonators of the filter as ports.
 The input port is the port 1 while the port with the highest number is the output port.
-The exposed resonators ports are numbered in increasing port order.
+The exposed resonators ports are numbered in increasing order.

 ```